techidaily/site-facebook-video-share/source/_posts/new-2024-approved-a-professionals-approach-to-video-editing-on-youtube.md

 Besides screencasting, you can also assemble existing footage from old TV shows, movies or cartoons to make a YouTube video.
 You don’t have to worry about copyright infringements, as long as the footage you’re using is within the public domain.
 However, if you accidentally end up using footage without permission it is highly unlikely that anyone is going to file a lawsuit, but your video may be removed from your YouTube channel if someone reports that you’ve used footage without the permission from its owners.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Postproduction Stage: Editing the Footage You Recorded

 Before you can share the video clips you recorded with a camera, Smartphone or a screencasting software, you should edit them first.
 Choosing video editing software isn’t always easy since there are so many different options that enable you to perform both basic and advanced video editing tasks.
 You can check our recommendations about some of the [best video editing software for YouTube](https://tools.techidaily.com/wondershare/filmora/download/) videos, in case you are still looking for a video editor that is best suited for the price range you’ve had in mind or your skill level.
 You should choose a video editing app that you feel the most comfortable using since you are going to spend a lot of time editing videos with it.